entando/entando-docs/vuepress/docs/v7.0/tutorials/devops/external-id-management.md

 ## Purpose

-This tutorial details how an Entando instance can be connected to an existing Keycloak instance by an admin user of the Keycloak instance.
+This tutorial details how Entando can be connected to an existing Keycloak instance.

 ## Prerequisites